waikereru/waikereru.github.io/_pages/team.md

 Steve coordinates the Kiwi Recovery Programme in the Gisborne-East Coast Region.
 He is an expert in pest and weed control, and native reptile and seabird restoration.
 He and his Ecoworks NZ team were the first in the world to successfully use acoustic attraction methods to establish breeding grey faced petrel and fluttering shearwater (at Young Nick’s Head), and a breeding colony of gannets.

-### Abigail Salmond

-Abigail is a senior ecologist, formerly at Auckland Regional Council and Gisborne District Council, who now works for Wildlands Consultancy.

-{% include figure image_path="/assets/images/people/PeopleAbigailSalmond.jpg" %}

-Abi has initiated the Predator-Free Wainui project, and produced a fine report on the ecology of the Waimatā River catchment.
-Abigail has a passion for protecting and restoring wetlands, and an expert knowledge of ecological restoration.

 ### Malcolm Rutherford

 Malcolm is the Queen Elizabeth II Trust representative for Tairāwhiti, and a horticulturalist and ecological restoration specialist who trained at the University of Oxford Botanic Gardens.